-It is a challenging and conflicting time for a newcomer: on one hand, the wish to start your new life and become independent is getting stronger every day but the normal reluctance in front of a foreign society and its yet unknown rules and regulations forces you to stick close to your community, the people you know and trust by association to your former life.
-There was a certain protocol in my community: neighbours of the same nationality, friends and acquaintances would visit and give the advice they considered necessary to help you start making sense of the new land.
+I landed into one of the friendliest and most open to giving advice and insight community: neighbours of the same nationality, friends and acquaintances would visit and give the advice they considered necessary to help me start making sense of the new land.
 Imagine every evening having anywhere between two to seven people coming over with drinks and a heart full of good intentions.
-Once the wine started flowing, the advice would begin on where to find certain foods, on how to find a good job or where to find a nice a park to relax.
+Once the wine started flowing, the advice would begin on where to find certain foods, on how to find a good job or where to find a nice park to relax.
 The problem was always towards the end when we were forced to take sides on who had the better choice.
 But this is a different story!
-Although contradictory and most of the times subjective, one piece of advice seemed to be consistent: as a newcomer you have to renounce your former life, give up everything you know and start from scratch.
-Change had happened, now you have to manage the transition from the former life to the new, unknown future laying ahead.
+Although contradictory and most of the times subjective, one piece of advice seemed to be consistent: as a newcomer you have to renounce your former life, give up everything you once knew and start from scratch.
+Change had happened, now you had to manage the transition into the unknown future.

 Experience and have fun with something new every day.
 Except for few basic things, nothing will ever be the same.
 From the way you used to drive back home to the way the bed sheet is designed, from the way people interact on the streets to the way people address each other, everything needs to be re-wired.
 Such a process of replacing habits and common knowledge with new habits and concepts can be overwhelming.
 In the classic action-reaction model, our minds will go into that resistance mode and will fight back as hard as possible to change.
 Trick your mind!
 Be open and instead of criticizing or comparing with what you used to know start having fun with change.
 Begin with small steps: what about a new way of setting the table?
 Find a new park or a new place to discover at the end of the week!
 Try to use the very Canadian “eh” at the end of a sentence and join into the smiles that will follow, eh?
 It is not necessarily about what you do but about the attitude that in time will change, and you will become more accepting of the new ways.

 Develop a new habit: asking for help!
 Well, what do you do when you are lost in the middle of a new city and have no idea how to go back to your hotel?
 Ask for help!
 When you are new to Canada, or any other country, city, place, there will be more times when you have no clue how to do things or where to find things.
-From not being able to find the right word when you need it the most to not knowing how to change the colour at the pedestrian crossing, life in a new country will provide a huge number of opportunities to get upset and lost.
+From not being able to find the right word when you need it the most, to not knowing how to change the colour at the pedestrian crossing, life in a new country will provide a huge number of opportunities to get upset and lost.
 Ask for help!
 Instead of wasting time trying to solve something or to find certain information by yourself, develop this very healthy habit of asking for help!